bmaterials/erpipc/README.en.md

-# pipc
+# erpipc

 #### Description

-Using Python3 programming language, a Python library pipc was developed to realize the calculation function of ionic conductivity of composite polymer solid electrolyte.
+Using Python3 programming language, a Python library erpipc was developed to realize the calculation function of ionic conductivity of composite polymer solid electrolyte.

 #### Software Architecture